The United States Of Metal: The Best Band From Every State In America

 New York: Anthrax

-The sole non-Los Angeleno members of The Big Four of Thrash, Anthrax hail from Queens, New York City.
-Bringing their own entirely unique East Coast flavor to the mix, the band have infused elements of groove metal, alternative rock, and even rap into their music throughout their illustrious four-decade career.
+The sole non-Los Angeleno members of The Big Four, Anthrax hail from Queens, New York City.
+Bringing their own entirely unique East Coast flavour to the mix, the band have infused elements of groove metal, alternative rock, and even rap into their music throughout their illustrious four-decade career.

 Required Listening: Deliverance (1994)